taylorzane/adelyte-boxen/README.md

 in your environment.

 If you do have a `~/.bashrc` or `~/.zshrc`
+(Note:  see if we can automate this task as ZSH will be default shell.)

 ``` sh
 [ -f /opt/boxen/env.sh ] && source /opt/boxen/env.sh